-A Skin Care Expert Describes Every Stage of a Dark Spot
+A Skin-Care Expert Describes Every Stage of a Dark Spot

 The dark spot depends on the level of inflammation.
 This is why skin-care experts always advise against picking and rubbing blemishes, as this will not only extend the life of the blemish but the size of the dark spot, too.

-Woolery-Lloyd adds that “dark spots from chronic sun exposure (called solar lentigos) can be larger and, in some cases, can be as large as a quarter.”
+Woolery-Lloyd adds, “Dark spots from chronic sun exposure (called solar lentigos) can be larger and, in some cases, can be as large as a quarter.”

 Healing Ingredients